Erdal Erzincan

-Erdal Erzincan (born 1971) is a Turkish Alevi folk music musician, composer, and singer.
+Erdal Erzincan (born 1971 in Erzurum) is a Turkish Alevi folk musician, composer, and singer.
 In 1981, he moved to Istanbul and studied bağlama at the Arif Sağ music school in 1985.
 Since 1989, he has been studying music at Istanbul Technical University.
-He has conducted research on the selpe method, which is a method for playing bağlama without a plectrum, similar to the tapping method on guitar.
+He has contributed to the development of the şelpe technique for playing bağlama without a plectrum, akin to tapping on guitar.

-He released his first album “tore” in 1994.

 During his career, he has worked with Turkish folk musicians Tolga Sağ, İsmail Özden, Yılmaz Çelik, Muharrem Temiz, Arif Sağ, and Erol Parlak.
 In 2004, he recorded an album with Iranian-Kurdish musician Kayhan Kalhor.

 Erdal Erzincan is married to Mercan Erzincan and has one child.